brikis98/yevgeniy-brikman-homepage/_posts/2026-01-22-the-sci-fi-book-series-tier-list.md

 {% include tier-list-from-series.html tier_list=page.tier_list tier_name="sci_fi_book_series_tier_list" %}

-If you read any science fiction books that you thoroughly enjoyed, but they aren't in my list, or perhaps they are in the list, but you'd rank them differently, I'd love to hear about it in the comments!
+If you read any science fiction book series that you thoroughly enjoyed, but they aren't in my list, or perhaps they are in the list, but you'd rank them differently, I'd love to hear about it in the comments!